openstates/openstates-core/README.md

 ## Setup

-Run `pipenv install` to set up the environment.
+Run `poetry install` to set up the environment.

 We use ``scrapelib`` - it is used for fetching files from HTTP & FTP sites.
 Other libraries may be required depending on the state you're working on.
 Please avoid using BeautifulSoup in favor of ``lxml`` for stability and speed considerations.